sjzaib/aws-swarm-gluster/README.md

 ## Description:

 Playbook will launch few Linux instances on AWS, installs docker and create swarm.
 All instances will be launched with an additional 5GB SSD EBS volume attached.
 These EBS disks will eventually form a gluster replicated volume.
 Gluster volume will be available at /swarm/volumes on each node.
 You can use this volume to launch docker services with shared volumes for high availibility.
-For example you can mount volume /swarm/volumes/html:/var/www/html for your apache2 serivce and content of /swarm/volumes/html will be available to all containers of this service, which allows you can easily scale up or down the service.
+For example you can mount volume /swarm/volumes/html:/var/www/html for your apache2 serivce and content of /swarm/volumes/html will be available to all containers of the service.

 Sequence of tasks (in a nutshell):